posva/2025-03-amsterdam-pinia-colada/slides.md

 ## for Better UX

 <!--
-- My approach to async state management, which includes but is not limited to data fetching -->
+- refreshing approach to async state management
+- how to use it to improve your UX
+- before I wanna talk history of UX
+- a few years back
+-->

 ---